On the structure of finitely presented Bestvina-Brady groups: Preliminaries and notations

 \subsection{Graph theory}

 We recall and set up some basic notations and terminologies in graph theory.
 Throughout this article, we assume finite graphs which have no loops and multi-edges, i.e., all the graphs are finite simplicial.
 Given a graph $\Gamma$, we denote the set of its vertices and edges by $V(\Gamma)$ and $E(\Gamma)$, respectively.
-We denote $e=(v, w)$ to be an edge connecting vertices $v$ and $w$. $\iota(e), \tau(e)$ respectively denotes the initial point and the terminal point of the edge $e$, i.e., $e=(\iota(e), \tau(e))$.
+We denote $e=(v, w)$ to be an edge connecting vertices $v$ and $w$.
+The initial and terminal vertices of the edge $e$ are denoted by $\iota(e)$ and $\tau(e)$, respectively, such that $e=(\iota(e), \tau(e))$.
 Two vertices are adjacent if they are connected by an edge.
-We will denote any tree of $\Gamma$ by $T$ and in most of the situations we will consider $T$ as a \textit{spanning tree} or \textit{maximal tree}.
-As we are dealing with finite graphs it is straightforward to see that $|E(T)| = |V(\Gamma)| - 1$.
+A \textit{spanning tree} of $\Gamma$ is a subgraph of $\Gamma$ which is a tree and contains every vertex of $\Gamma$.
+As we are dealing with finite graphs it is straightforward to see that, for any spanning tree $T$ of $\Gamma$, $|E(T)| = |V(\Gamma)| - 1$.
 Given any subset $V'$ of $V(\Gamma)$, the \textit{induced subgraph} (in some literature, it is also called as full subgraph) on $V'$ is a graph $\Gamma'$ whose vertex set is $V'$, and two vertices are adjacent in $\Gamma'$ if and only if they are adjacent in $\Gamma$.

 The \textit{star graph} $S_n$ of order $n$, sometimes simply known as an \textit{n-star}, is a tree on $n$ vertices with one vertex having degree $n-1$ and the other $n-1$ vertices having degree~$1$.